Meadville, Pennsylvania: Settlement and establishment

+Industrial growth

+The League of Friendship, Mechanical Order of the Sun, a fraternal beneficiary labor organization was formed at Meadville in April 1868, and dissolved in October, with the establishment of the Ancient Order of United Workmen as the succeeding organization.

 By the late 19th century, Meadville's economy was also driven by logging, agriculture, and iron production.
 The Talon Corporation, headquartered in Meadville, played a major role in the development of the zipper.
 Since the clothing industry was largely unaffected by the Great Depression, the community saw a population boom at that time.
 During World War II, the nearby Keystone Ordnance plant brought additional jobs to the area.

 The high demand for zippers created favorable conditions for the Talon Company, and so became Meadville's most crucial industry.
 The company encountered significant difficulties after it was absorbed by Textron industries in 1968, eventually ending up bankrupt.
-Today, nothing remains of Talon in Meadville except for a few run-down buildings.
 However, as a result of the need for close tolerances and tool and die makers, a cottage industry of tool and die shops was established which resulted in Meadville, earning the city the nickname Tool City with more tool shops per capita than any place else in the United States.

 In 1886, a blacksmith from Evansburg, Pennsylvania, George B. DeArment, began hand-forging farrier's tools and selling them from town to town out of the back of a wagon.
 The business eventually became known as the Champion Bolt and Clipper Company.
 In 1904, now named Channellock, the company moved to a 12000 sqft facility in Meadville and added nippers, pinchers, and open-end wrenches to its product line.
 George B. DeArment's two sons, Almon W. and J. Howard DeArment became partners in the company in 1911 and expanded the product line again to include hammers.
 In 1923, the company moved again to a 33000 sqft facility at its current location.
 Four years later, the name of the company was changed to the Champion–DeArment Tool Company.

 Talon remained a major employer, along with the Erie Railroad, American Viscose Corporation (later known as Avtex Fibers), Channellock tools, and Dad's Pet Food.
 The area actually saw an increase in population during the Great Depression and the economy continued to grow past World War II.
-In the 1980s, the Great Lakes region saw a decline in heavy industry.
 By the early 1990s, Channellock and Dad's were the only large companies operating in Meadville.
 This blow to the local economy was softened by a subsequent surge in light industry, mainly tool and die machine shops.
-The area has seen growth in the 1990s and the first decade of the 21st century.
 The song "Bittersweet Motel" by Vermont jam band, Phish, was inspired when keyboardist Page McConnell left a wedding in Meadville and drove to the Pittsburgh Airport.

 In addition to the Meadville Downtown Historic District, several buildings are listed on the National Register of Historic Places: Baldwin-Reynolds House, Bentley Hall (Allegheny College), Independent Congregational Church, Dr. J. R. Mosier Office, Roueche House, Ruter Hall (Allegheny College), and Judge Henry Shippen House.